IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 # IBM Spectrum LSF

 ## Introduction
 IBM Spectrum LSF (LSF) is a powerful workload management platform for demanding, distributed HPC environments.
 It provides a comprehensive set of intelligent, policy-driven scheduling features that enables full utilization of your compute infrastructure resources and ensure optimal application performance.

+**NOTE:  This is a technical preview.
+It will expire September 30th, 2020**

 ### Overview
+LSF Technical Preview builds on IBM Spectrum Computings rich heritage in workload management and orchestration in demanding high performance computing and enterprise environments.
+With this strong foundation, LSF Technical Preview brings a wide range of workload management capabilities that include:
+* Multilevel priority queues and preemption
+* Fairshare among projects and namespaces
+* Resource reservation
+* Dynamic load-balancing
+* Topology-aware scheduling
+* Capability to schedule GPU jobs with consideration for CPU or GPU topology
+* Parallel and elastic jobs
+* Time-windows
+* Time-based configuration
+* Advanced reservation
+* Workflows

 LSF is deployed by the LSF Operator.
-The LSF Operator is capable of deploying fully functional LSF clusters on Kubernetes.
+The LSF Operator is capable of deploying fully functional LSF clusters on Kubernetes, or it can deploy a modified LSF cluster that provides enhanced scheduling capabilities in Kubernetes including parallel job support.
-The LSF operator can install LSF or LSF Community Edition (CE).
+The LSF operator will install LSF Community Edition (CE).
 LSF CE is a free version of LSF.
-The unrestricted version is also available.
+A unrestricted version is also available.
 Email:  LSF-Inquiry@ca.ibm.com  for more information.

+#### LSF on Kubernetes
+LSF is a powerful workload management system for distributed computing environments.
+LSF provides a comprehensive set of intelligent, policy-driven scheduling features that enable you to utilize all of your compute infrastructure resources and ensure optimal application performance.

+The LSF Operator can deploy multiple LSF CE clusters on Kubernetes.
+The LSF Cluster also includes a restricted version of LSF Application Center.
+Application Center provides a Graphical User Interface (GUI) that users can use to submit and manage jobs.
+Once deployed users can login to the GUI using there normal UNIX account.
+There home directories and application directories are made available so users can easily run the applications they want.

-The LSF cluster can support multiple Linux OS's, and tools are provided [here](https://github.com/IBMSpectrumComputing/lsf-kubernetes) to assist in building custom images to support your workloads.
+The LSF cluster can support multiple Linux OS's, and tools are provided [here](https://github.com/IBMSpectrumComputing/lsf-kubernetes) to assist in building custom images to support your applications.

+#### Enhanced Pod Scheduler
+The Enhanced pod scheduler deployment of LSF Technical Preview adds robust workload orchestration and prioritization capabilities to Kubernetes clusters.
+Kubernetes provides an application platform for developing and managing on-premises, containerized applications.
+While the Kubernetes scheduler employs a basic “first come, first served" method for processing workloads, LSF enables organizations to effectively prioritize and manage workloads based on business priorities and objectives.
+It provide the following key capabilities:

+##### Workload Orchestration
+Kubernetes provides effective orchestration of workloads as long as there is capacity.
+In the public cloud, the environment can usually be enlarged to help ensure that there is always capacity in response to workload demands.
+However, in an on-premises deployment of Kubernetes, resources are ultimately finite.
+For workloads that dynamically create Kubernetes pods (such as Jenkins, Jupyter Hub, Apache Spark, Tensorflow, ETL, and so on), the default "first come, first served" orchestration policy is not sufficient to help ensure that important business workloads process first or get resources before less important workloads.
+LSF Technical Preview prioritizes access to the resources for key business processes and lower priority workloads are queued until resources can be made available.

+##### Service Level Management
+In a multitenant environment where there is competition for resources, workloads (users, user groups, projects, and namespaces) can be assigned to different service levels that help ensure the right workload gets access to the right resource at the right time.
+This function prioritizes workloads and allocates a minimum number of resources for each service class.
+In addition to service levels, workloads can also be subject to prioritization and multilevel fairshare policies, which maintain correct prioritization of workloads within the same Service Level Agreement (SLA).

+##### Resource Optimization
+Environments are rarely homogeneous.
+There might be some servers with additional memory or some might have GPGPUs or additional capabilities.
+Running workloads on these servers that do not require those capabilities can block or delay workloads that do require additional functions.
+LSF Technical Preview provides multiple polices such as multilevel fairshare and service level management, enabling the optimization of resources based on business policy rather than by users competing for resources.

+**NOTE: Only one instance of the Enhanced Pod Scheduler can be deployed at a time, because it extends the Kubernetes APIs with new functions.**

 ## Details
 The LSF cluster is deployed by the LSF operator.
 One operator can deploy one LSF cluster in the same namespace.
-When fully deployed the following items will be created in a namespace:
+When deploying an LSF on Kubernetes cluster it will create the following items in the namespace:
 * A LSF master pod
-* A LSF GUI pod
+* A LSF GUI pod (For LSF on Kubernetes clusters)
 * A variety of LSF compute pods (limited to 8 in CE) The cluster configuration supports the edition of multiple application and data directories to the pods.
 The LSF cluster can also be configured to allow users to login to the LSF GUI and submit work as them selves.

+When deploying an Enhanced Pod Scheduler it will create the following items in the namespace:
+* A LSF master pod
+* LSF compute pods on all available worker nodes (limited to 9 in CE)

 ## Prerequisites
 The following are needed to deploy a LSF cluster:
 * Cluster Administrator access
 * A persistent volume for LSF state storage.

+For the LSF on Kubernetes clusters the following are recommended:
-* Optional:  LDAP/NIS/YP authentication server
+* LDAP/NIS/YP authentication server
-* Optional:  Persistent Volumes for users home directories
+* Persistent Volumes for users home directories
-* Optional:  Persistent Volumes for application binaries
+* Persistent Volumes for application binaries

 ## Resources Required
+The resources needed will depend on which type of installation is deployed.
-LSF manages the resources that it is provided.
+For LSF on Kubernetes LSF manages the resources that it is provided.
 Those resources will also govern the number and size of jobs it can concurrently run.
 The resources that are provided to the compute pods will be available for running jobs.
 The compute pods should be as large as possible.
-The minimal requirements are:
+The minimal requirements for a LSF on Kubernetes cluster are:
 * Operator Pod:
   - 256 MB of RAM
   - 200m of CPU